Director of the Moot Court Honors Program, Director of the Writing Center and Associate Professor of Law

 Professor D'Italia began her teaching career in 2002 as a member of the adjunct faculty of her alma mater, Golden Gate University School of Law, where she taught Appellate Advocacy and Legal Methods.
 She also served as faculty advisor to the Law Review and developed a unique advanced legal writing elective that incorporates creative writing workshop pedagogy to help engage law students in improving their legal writing.

-Professor D'Italia joined Southwestern's Legal Analysis, Writing and Skills faculty in 2006, and later became an adjunct faculty member in order to concentrate on her own writing as well as the advanced legal writing elective.
+Professor D'Italia joined Southwestern's Legal Analysis, Writing and Skills faculty in 2006, and later became an adjunct faculty member to concentrate on her own writing as well as the advanced legal writing elective.
 She returned to the full time faculty in Fall 2013 when she was appointed as the Writing Center Director.
+She also currently serves as Director of Southwestern's Moot Court Honors Program.
 Professor D'Italia is devoted to ensuring that students get as much writing experience as they can while they are in law school.
 "Strong writing skills are key to finding a job in this market," she says.
-"And in practice, a well written brief can make the difference in a close case."
+"And in practice, a well-written brief can make the difference in a close case."
 Her dedication to students was recognized in 2012 and 2013 when she was awarded the Adjunct Excellence in Teaching Award.

-Professor D'Italia's training, experience and accolades in writing are not limited to the law.
+Professor D'Italia's training, experience, and accolades in writing are not limited to the law.
 She recently earned a Masters in Professional Writing with an emphasis in fiction from the University of Southern California, graduating with honors and winning the Edward W. Moses Award in Fiction.
-Her stories and plays have also been published in national journals, including Red Rock Review, Arcadia and South Loop Review, and a number of her short plays have been produced, most recently in New York at The Producers' Club Theater.
+Her stories and plays have been published in national journals, including Gold Man Review, Meat for Tea, Red Rock Review, Arcadia and South Loop Review, and a number of her short plays have been produced, most recently in New York at The Producers' Club Theater.

 Books and Chapters